Place des Arts

 View of the Place des Arts esplanade.
 The Musée d'art contemporain is on the left; behind it is the Salle Wilfrid-Pelletier, with the Théâtre Maisonneuve on the right.

-Place des Arts (/fr/) is a major performing arts centre in Montreal, Quebec, Canada, and the largest cultural and artistic complex in Canada.
+Place des Arts (/fr/) is a major performing arts centre.
+Located in Montreal's Quartier des Spectacles, Quebec, Canada, it is the largest cultural and artistic complex in Canada.

 Home to the Montreal Symphony Orchestra, the Orchestre Métropolitain, Les Grands Ballets Canadiens, and the Opéra de Montréal, the complex is situated between Saint Catherine and de Maisonneuve streets, and Saint-Urbain and Jeanne-Mance streets, in an area now known as the Quartier des spectacles in the borough of Ville-Marie.

 Place des Arts was an initiative of Mayor Jean Drapeau, a noted lover of opera, as part of a project to expand the downtown core eastward from the concentration of business and financial activity in the centre-west part of downtown.
 The Corporation George-Étienne-Cartier, named in honour of George-Étienne Cartier, a Father of Confederation and opera lover, was set up to build it, and the first part of the complex (including the Salle Wilfrid-Pelletier) was inaugurated on September 21, 1963.
 The other theatres were added progressively.

 Additions

 The Musée d'art contemporain de Montréal was added to the complex on May 28, 1992, and in 2009, construction began on a new concert hall for the Montreal Symphony Orchestra.
 The 2,100-seat facility opened in 2011 at the cost of C$105 million.

 In 2015, the Quebec government announced it would spend $34.2 million to remodel the esplanade into a large outdoor stage that will host big events year round.
 Work is to be complete in 2018.

+In 2019, the Salon urbain opened, a public glass-walled space used for free performances.

+In 2022, Place des Arts inaugurated the Espace culturel Georges-Émile-Lapalme.
+This is a redesigned public area aimed at enhancing accessibility and cultural outreach within the complex.

+In 2023, Place des Arts launched a digital and immersive programming initiatives.